 Thus, there is a resonance frequency determined by:

-Again referring to , we see that the inductor has a typical impedance characteristic and this is reproduced in Figure 8, showing resonance peak at around 5 MHz.
+Again, referring to the inductor datasheet , we see that the inductor has a typical impedance characteristic showing resonance peak at around 5 MHz, reproduced in Figure 5.

-Because Moku:Lab makes it so straightforward to share the FRA data to a .CSV via Dropbox, we can readily use Excel to provide a plot of magnitude impedance vs frequency, as shown in Figure 9
+Because Moku devices make it so straightforward to share the FRA data to a .CSV via Dropbox, we can readily use Excel to provide a plot of magnitude impedance vs. frequency, as shown in Figure 9.

 Figure 9: Moku:Lab measured impedance

-Moku:Lab’s Frequency Response Analyzer can be readily used to accurately measure the inductive impedance of component over frequency.
+The Moku Frequency Response Analyzer can accurately measure the inductive impedance of component over frequency.
+The Frequency Response Analyzer is available on Moku:Go, Moku:Lab, and Moku:Pro.

-The results were shared via a .CSV file and Dropbox with a few taps of Moku:Lab’s iPad app.
-Excel was used to plot both inductance & phase vs frequency together with impedance vs frequency.
+The results were shared via a .CSV file and Dropbox with the iPad or desktop Moku app.
+We used excel to plot both inductance and phase vs. frequency together with impedance vs. frequency.

-A guide to measuring impedance with Mok:Lab’s Frequency Response Analyzer (Part 1)
+A guide to measuring impedance with the Moku Frequency Response Analyzer (Part 1)

 Moku:Lab FRA user manual